bourquejulien/devops-cs2024-team-exemple/README-EN.md

 ## Introduction and Objective
 Some of your fellow citizens are trapped inside a bunker in an isolated location surrounded by trees!
 Your objective is to help them escape.
 To do this, you must find a way to communicate with them.
 The bunker has only one network access, which only allows access to a service owned by a capricious AI that monitors all requests.
-To escape and find civilization, the inhabitants of the jungle must have access to the following information:
+To escape and find civilization, the prisoners must have access to the following information:
 - The weather, plants are less scary when it's cold
 - A map
 - The door access code